Miguel22247/honeypot-final-proyect/RESTRUCTURE-SUMMARY.md

 # Restructuring Summary

 ## Major Changes

 - All manual installation scripts removed.
 - Docker is now the only supported deployment method.
 - Message functions integrated for professional output.
+- Attacker-scripts folder added for testing and attack simulation.

 ### Monitoring and Maintenance